Vassar-Robot-Competition-2018/teamC/README.md

-# Cowboy IRRL
+# Team Cowboy IRRL

-This is the repository for *Cowboy IRRL*.
+This is the repository for *Team Cowboy IRRL*.
 The code folder contains the code for our robot, updated weekly.
 The notebook folder describes our progress throughout the semester.